Back to Home Page

 Why are percentages used in polls and surveys?

-How do I calculate a percentage of a percentage?
+How do I calculate a % of %?

 Multiply the decimal equivalents.
 Example: A store offers 30% off, then an extra 20% off the discounted price.
 Final price = Original × (1 - 0.30) × (0.80) = Original × 0.60 × 0.80 = 48% of original.Note: 30% + 20% ≠ 50% off—the second discount applies to the reduced price!

-Why do grades use percentages instead of raw scores?
+Why do grades use % instead of raw scores?

-Percentages standardize performance across different tests.
+They standardize performance across different tests.
 Example: - Test 1 (max 50 points): You score 40 → 80%. - Test 2 (max 100 points): You score 75 → 75%.
-The percentage shows Test 1 was harder (or you performed better proportionally), making comparisons fair.
+The % shows Test 1 was harder (or you performed better proportionally), making comparisons fair.

 Conclusion